 Santuri East Africa and Africalia

-Santuri East Africa’s Kilele Summit is the first of the ten projects receiving Africalia’s support to have been implemented.
-Stay tuned for updates on the other activities yet to come!
+Santuri East Africa's Kilele Summit is the first of ten projects supported by Africalia to have been completed.
+Stay tuned for the latest news on upcoming activities!

 ©Santuri East Africa